Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

-as a q-deformation of the solution on $\N$ in Proposition~\ref{canN} and $\tau'_i,\sigma_i,\sigma'_i$ given in terms of this by the same formulae as there. \end{corollary} \proof We solve the iterative system as before but there is no $f_n$ etc for our truncated graph so we need
+as a q-deformation of the solution on $\N$ in Proposition~\ref{canN} with $\tau'_i,\sigma_i,\sigma'_i$ given in terms of this by the same formulae as there.
+We refer to this as the {\em canonical quantum Riemannian geometry of $A_n$} \end{corollary} \proof We solve the iterative system as before but there is no $f_n$ etc for our truncated graph, so we need